There’s no shortage of attractions for history buffs and those of us who just like learning something new!

 Learn the sweet history of the town built on chocolate and the legacy and life of its brilliant founder, Milton Hershey, at The Hershey Story, The Museum on Chocolate Avenue.
 Satisfy your sweet tooth with a Chocolate Lab class and sample warm drinking chocolate from around the globe!

 There's plenty to do indoors when winter’s chill fills the air!
 Chocolate lovers from around the globe unite at Hershey’s Chocolate World Attraction where its free to take the chocolate tour factory ride that shows you how Hershey’s sweet confections are made.
 Step inside for a guided cavern expedition at Echo Dell – Indian Echo Caverns, where the natural thermostat is always 52 degrees!
 Tours are offered daily at the State Capitol building in Harrisburg that’s filled with impressive art and architecture and a palpable energy as the heartbeat of Pennsylvania politics.
-Or if you're an adventurous type of visitor, embrace the cold and hit the slopes at Roundtop Mountain Resort.

 The Hershey Harrisburg Region has a rich arts and culture scene that includes thought-provoking art exhibitions and a diverse lineup of theatre shows.

 Take a self-guided driving or walking tour of Harrisburg’s impressions city murals.
 Sprocket Mural Works, in conjunction with local sponsors and regional and national artists, has beautified the city with multi-story mural masterpieces.
 It’s free to explore the Art Association of Harrisburg’s galleries which highlight its members’ work in rotating themed collections.
 In Midtown Harrisburg, don’t miss the Susquehanna Art Museum, Harrisburg’s only dedicated art museum and a non-collecting museum with new exhibitions several times a year.